Yasirwiifto/SubaxTech/README.md

 # Introduction
 Subax Tech is a web design and development agency.
-This is just a practice of how I want to build my web agency and this idea of having a web agency the way it started was; I was talking to one of my best friends and we were discussing how to have our business and then he told me this idea and that's how it started.
+This is just a practice of how I want to build my web agency.
+This idea of having a web agency the way it started was; I was talking to one of my best friends and we were discussing how to have our business and then he told me this idea and that's how it started.

 # User Experience
 ## Business owner goals